RomanLut/hx_espnow_rc/doc/mapping.md

 ```

 # Clamping
 Each channel value is clamped to the range 1000...2000 after completing all operations.

 Intermediate values can be in range -32768...32768.

+# Comments
+Json format does not support comments.
+To add comments, use any unused parameter name ( unknown parameters are ignored) :

+`{ "event": { "name": "ALWAYS" }, op": { "name": "BUTTON", "parm": "LEFT_BUMPER", "channel": 5,	"note":"takeoff" } }`